 Chemical Stump Removers

 A third option is to use a can of chemical stump removal.
-The can contains powdered potassium nitrate, which greatly speeds up wood rot and decomposition.
+The can usually contains powdered potassium nitrate, which greatly speeds up wood rot and decomposition.
 Starting at the outside of the stump, drill 1-inch wide holes into the wood.
 The holes should be 8 to 12 inches deep.

 Poor the potassium nitrate into the holes and top them up with water.
 Let the solution rest untouched for 4 to 6 weeks.
 At the end of 6 weeks the stump wood will be spongy and easily broken up and removed with an axe.
+Of course these are generic instructions.
+Always read the instructions on your particular product.

 Garden Line radio host Randy Lemon also recommends this method.
 Any over the counter brush killer liquid chemical may be poured into the holes and then secure a plastic bag over the stump to keep the liquid undiluted.

 Of course, it goes without saying that using brush killer should never be done in the proximity of food crops.
+Whichever of these methods of removing a tree stump you use, your property will look much better.
+And it might just be the ideal spot for a vegetable garden.